Govcraft/mail-laser/Architecture.md

 ## Introduction

-**Purpose:** MailLaser is an asynchronous SMTP server designed to receive emails for one or more specific target addresses and forward the essential content (sender, recipient, subject, body) as a JSON payload to a pre-configured webhook URL via HTTPS.
+**Purpose:** MailLaser is an asynchronous SMTP server designed to receive emails for one or more specific target addresses and forward the essential content (sender, recipient, subject, plain text body, and optionally the original HTML body) as a JSON payload to a pre-configured webhook URL via HTTPS.

 **Rationale:** This application provides a simple mechanism to integrate email reception into other systems or workflows that primarily operate with webhooks.
 It acts as a bridge, converting incoming emails into structured HTTP events, eliminating the need for complex email client libraries or full mail server setups within the receiving application.